ellysh/video-game-bots/InGameBots/example.md

 JNE SHORT 03668DFA
 MOV DWORD PTR DS:[ESI+1BC],EBX
 ```
 All these operations look like a fields of the object processing, where "1B8" and "1BC" values define the offsets of fields from the object's starting address.
-If you scroll down this disassembling listing, you will find similar operations with the object's fields.
+When you scroll down this disassembling listing, you will find similar operations with the object's fields.
 It allows us to conclude that start address of the player character's object equals to ESI register, i.e., 04FC0000.

 We can calculate an offset of the life value from the start address of the character's object:
 ```